URL Query Parameters¶

 Note

-When passing an ISO string containing precision to seconds, not milliseconds, you may replace the :
+When using an ISO 8601 string you may replace the :

 with .